w-pay/sdk-wpay-web-frames/README.md

    </script>
    ```

-- Start a new card capture session.
+- Start a new card capture action.
+The action will handle all interactions with your elements, including their creation, validation and submission.

     ```
     let action = sdk.createAction(ELEMENTS.ActionTypes.CaptureCard);
+    action.start();
     ```
-    This will initialise a new unique card capture session.
+    This will initialise a new card capture action.
 This call will need to be repeated between subsequent card captures.

 - Add the credit card capture element to the page.